 You’re right for looking into Fenix products; the company is well-reviewed with a reputation for high-quality flashlights.

 For the best deal, however, you need more than just a good brand.
 You need features that suit your unique needs.
-To help you navigate through the many products the company has placed on the market, we’ve reviewed the best Fenix flashlights.
+To help you navigate through the many products the company has placed on the market, we’ve reviewed the Best Small Fenix Flashlights.

-Picking the best Fenix unit was no easy task due to their exceptional quality.
+Picking the best small Fenix unit was no easy task due to the exceptional quality Fenix lights have across the board.
 That said, after much research, the Fenix UC35 V2.0 emerged as our favorite.

 The Best Small Fenix Flashlights: